MarcinKubik/CharityApp/readme.md

 - Edition of user's profile
 - Management of user's donations(list, details, sorting by specific criteria)
 - Activation user's account after sending email with unique token
+- Reset of forgotten password
+- Protection against self removal by admin

 ## Tasks in progress:

-- Reset of forgotten password
+- All tasks done

 ## Configuration